Table of Contents

 This involves buying securities that are showing strong price momentum, with the expectation that their price will continue to rise.
 Momentum traders look to profit from short-term price movements and hold positions for a relatively short period of time.

-This strategy involves taking positions that last anywhere from a few days to a few weeks.
+Swing Trading involves taking positions that last anywhere from a few days to a few weeks.
 The objective is to capture intermediate-term price movements.
 Swing traders often use technical analysis to identify trading opportunities and make decisions.

 This strategy involves taking advantage of small price movements and making multiple trades in a short period of time.
 Scalpers look to profit from small price differences and hold positions for a very short period of time.

-This strategy involves using options contracts to either hedge against potential losses or to speculate on the future price movements of a security.
+Options trading involves using options contracts to either hedge against potential losses or to speculate on the future price movements of a security.
 Options traders often use complex strategies, such as spreads and straddles, to manage their risk and maximize their returns.

 This strategy involves using computer programs and algorithms to analyze market data and make trades.
 Algorithmic traders look to take advantage of market inefficiencies and exploit price disparities in a highly automated and systematic manner.